BetaTester772/BetaTester772/README.md

 - 🔭 I’m currently working on "Problem-Solving" and "Web" with FastAPI and Sevelt.
 - 🤔 I’m looking for help with those two things, "Problem-Solving" and "Web".
 - Now I'm studying discrete mathematics and problem-solving
+- Now I'm making 'HasEntranceExaminationSystem' with FastAPU and Svelte

 <!--
 **BetaTester772/BetaTester772** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.